 Day 7 (Sept.
 18):

 An early morning departure via the new Maputo-Ponta do Ouro highway to Salamanga, with a quick stop at the Shree Ram Hindu temple.
 We enter Maputo Special Reserve and negotiate the sand tracks in 4WDs, accompanied by experienced guides.
 Created as Maputo Elephant Reserve in 1932, to protect southern Africa’s remaining coastal herd of elephants, Maputo Special Reserve combines grasslands, wetlands, swamp forests, mangroves and coastal lakes, and is a favorite of local safari operators who consider it as wild and untouristed a place to see animals on safari as you’ll find in this part of the world.
-Tonight we’ll ‘glamp’—sleep in deluxe tents—in the wilderness.
-Overnight camping at the Maputo Reserve.
+Tonight we’ll enjoy a night of luxury on the shores of the Indian Ocean at Anvil Bay.

 Day 8 (Sept.
 19):